Evangelion: 3.0+1.0 Thrice Upon a Time: Development

 Director Kazuya Tsurumaki details Anno wanted to try a new process for the film.
 Instead of first creating storyboards and then developing the animation based on them as is traditional, Anno proposed to first draw the animation cels and then draw the scenes from them.
 This technique was generally referred to by staff as "pre-visualization".
 He was once more inspired from the usual process in live action, where scenes are first shot from multiple angles and then stories are created and then selected during editing.
 The latter half of the film, however, progressively returned to the traditional anime style.
 Tsurumaki noted the original intention was that "the first 80%" of the Rebuild series would be a "compilation" of the original anime series, and the changes would only start with the last film, in keeping with earlier comments in 2006 by producer Toshimichi Ohtsuki regarding the intention that only the ending would be a major departure from the series, as staff felt End of Evangelion could not receive a sequel, and the Rebuild movies were not going to be "metaphysical" like the original anime, but rather "oriented towards entertainment".
+In 2006, Anno also stated in an interview that 2.0 and 3.0. a two-parter including a new-finale akin to End of Evangelion, would both be released by 2008.
+Again he revealed his Gundam inspiration, specifically from Zeta Gundam New Translation, which had itself received a compilation/remake at around the same time.

 This eventually changed, and major changes started happening as early as Evangelion: 2.0 You Can (Not) Advance.
 He also noted that the previously stated goal of "destroying Evangelion" through the character of Mari was entrusted to an external party.
 Anno would ask the opinion of many parts of staff, including those not involved in the actual film like office staff for their opinions on several nuances.
 Anno's wife Moyoco Anno provided early designs for some characters.
 Studio Ghibli also provided assistance to scenes set in the survivor's village.
 For the village itself, Khara had a box model custom-built to orientate the artists, and Anno personally adjusted it to the smallest details like individual house layout, with road and utility posts to make it as realistic as possible.
 Staff consulted with multiple professionals and conducted research like sky-diving for maximum accuracy.